The GIST and RIST of Iterative Self-Training for Semi-Supervised Segmentation: Experiments

 \subsection{Discussion}

-Figures~\ref{fig:voc} and~\ref{fig:city} show that a na\"ive application of iterative self-training leads to significant performance degradation in both datasets.
+Figure~\ref{fig:voc} shows that a na\"ive application of iterative self-training leads to significant performance degradation in both datasets.
 Figure~\ref{fig:noisy} shows the qualitative evidence of performance degradation in FIST at $\alpha=0.75$.
 FIST suffers from over-confident pseudo-label predictions which spread to the surrounding pixel.
 Over multiple stages of refinement, the pseudo-labels expand and eventually engulf most of the image.
 We speculate that this may be why most of the recent self-training works are confined to one refinement stage.

-Figures~\ref{fig:voc} and~\ref{fig:city} also show that both RIST and GIST overcome performance degradation.
+Figure~\ref{fig:voc} also shows that both RIST and GIST overcome performance degradation.
 Additionally, both RIST and GIST generalize better than FIST in each successive refinement.
-It does not matter if the mIoU fluctuates during each refinement stage, as long as we can find a good solution using the development set.

 Table~\ref{table:det} shows that both RIST and GIST can improve other semi-supervised segmentation techniques such as S4GAN and ClassMix.
-By refining S4GAN and ClassMix, we achieve SOTA results on both the Pascal VOC 2012 and Cityscapes datasets across five out of six subsets.
+We show that both RIST and GIST can further refine S4GAN and ClassMix yielding performance boosts across all subsets in the Pascal VOC 2012 and Cityscapes datasets.
+Figures~\ref{fig:voc_vis} and~\ref{fig:city_vis} show RIST and GIST's qualitative results that are trained with $2\%$ of human-labels in both datasets.

+Figure~\ref{fig:batch} demonstrates the importance of training on a single label type (i.e., human-label or pseudo-label) for an extended number of iterations.
+We find that randomly selecting the label type for each batch (batch-wise random) performs just as poorly as training with both label types in each batch (FIST).
+We speculate that the clean human-labels and the noisy pseudo-labels represent competing objectives, which are difficult for the model to satisfy simultaneously, resulting in it getting stuck at poor solutions.
+By applying stage-wise training, we allow the model to focus on a single objective at a time, potentially escaping sub-optimal solutions from a previous stage.